primadi/lokstra/docs/00-introduction/index.md

 **Start simple, scale when needed:**
 1. Start with routing (Track 1) for quick results
 2. Add services and DI when complexity grows (Track 2)
-3. Enable auto-router to reduce boilerplate
+3. Enable annotations for explicit routes
 4. Switch deployment topology without code changes

 **Lokstra grows with your needs!**